The efficacy potential of cyber security advice as presented in news articles: Methodology

 To fulfill Requirement 1, we followed the precedent of Schatz et al.~\cite{schatz2017towards}, who sought to derive a more precise definition of security by utilising Google Trends to automatically collect the phrases that individuals were using to search for security content.
 As this had to be accomplished from the perspective of our individual user, this excluded the possibility of replicating the work of Humayun et al.~\cite{humayun2020cyber} who looked at primary studies undertaken within academia.
 Instead, we followed the \textit{Systematic Mapping Study} protocol of Kosar et al.~\cite{kosar2016protocol}.

 We defined a set of search and inclusion/exclusion criteria (for example, Cybersecurity OR Cyber AND Security) and additional queries containing both base search terms and queries derived from Google Trends (online OR advice OR protection OR protect OR prevent OR preventative OR tips OR email OR social network OR password OR hack OR hacked OR hacking).
-All search terms were technology-agnostic --- they did not include explicit references to products or services.

-We augmented the Google Trends queries with phrases pertaining to 20 cyber security events that (1) had occurred in the previous 24 months and~(2)~had been covered by at least 10 major English-language news outlets.
+We augmented the Google Trends queries with phrases pertaining to 20 cyber security events that (1) had occurred in the previous 24 months and~(2)~had been covered by at least 10 major English-language news outlets (for the queries, please refer to Table \ref{tab:newsqueries}).
+Except for where it was appropriate within the event searches, all search terms were technology-agnostic --- they did not include explicit references to products or services.
 The news-scraper then carried out searches over a 24-month time span and returned all results that included these terms within the title or body of the content.
 Therefore, while not exhaustive, our corpus represents security advice as accurately as possible within the confines of our scope.